j4w8n/supakit/README.md

 {/if}
 ```

-> You can't effectively use this store for other purposes, like writing your own data to it, as the store's value will be overwritten after certain events and during server requests.

 ### Auth State
-`supabaseAuthStatChange()` handles logic for Supabase's `onAuthStateChange()`.
+`supabaseAuthStateChange()` handles logic for Supabase's `onAuthStateChange()`.
 A Supabase client is required to be passed-in.
 Then it takes an optional Svelte store, and a callback function.
 The callback function receives the Supabase `{ event, session }` object as a parameter, for doing additional work after an auth event.

 If you pass in a store, Supakit will hydrate it with the Supabase session after the `INITIAL_SESSION`, `SIGNED_IN`, `SIGNED_OUT`, `TOKEN_REFRESHED`, and `USER_UPDATED` events.